-I am a 1992 graduate of Trinity College, (now Trinity International University) in Bannockburn, Illinois with a B.A. in Youth Ministry, Trinity Evangelical Divinity School in 1996 with an Master of Divinity (emphasis in Christian Education) and am currently a student at Trinity Evangelical Divinity School in the Doctor of Ministry program (concentration in Pastoral Ministries).
+I am a 1992 graduate of Trinity College (now Trinity International University) in Bannockburn, Illinois, with a B.A. in Youth Ministry, Trinity Evangelical Divinity School in 1996 with a Master of Divinity (emphasis in Christian Education) and am currently a student at Trinity Evangelical Divinity School in the Doctor of Ministry program (concentration in Pastoral Ministries).

-Community takes these relationships to a next level as we begin to move outside the family.
-I see the role of community in the lives of believers as three-fold: 1) between the members of the local church – It is only through the genuine relationship of a real community can we truly grow to be the family that we are called to be by God, 2) between churches – We need to see that our mission is common, to reach a world in need of Christ and that we are not in competition with one another, but rather, should each use our strengths to accomplish the mission God has given us, and 3) with the outside surrounding community – No matter how much community we may have within, if we do not step outside our walls and become part of the surrounding community we can never accomplish the mission God has called us to do.
+The community takes these relationships to the next level as we begin to move outside the family.
+I see the role of community in the lives of believers as three-fold: 1) between the members of the local church – It is only through the genuine relationship of a real community can we truly grow to be the family that we are called to be by God, 2) between churches – We need to see that our mission is common, to reach a world in need of Christ, and that we are not in competition with one another, but rather, should each use our strengths to accomplish the mission God has given us, and 3) with the outside surrounding community – No matter how much community we may have within if we do not step outside our walls and become part of the surrounding community we can never accomplish the mission God has called us to do.

-In addition, I have several years musical training and experience, having minored in music.
+I also have several years of musical training and experience, having minored in music.
 I studied voice professionally and have a passion for the hymns of the church.
 While I love the hymns, this does not mean that I am opposed to contemporary worship.
 I believe there is a place for both.
 I believe that whatever style of music you use to worship, the most important thing is to have music that contains solid biblical and theological truths.

 If you would be interested in my speaking at your church or event, you may contact me through the information on the contact page.